Your shopping cart is empty!

 Top water fly fishing is ideal once the weather warms up because fishes really just sluggishly float close to the surface - slurping away at anything that looks like food.
 It's meant to be one of the easiest ways to snag a good game, but even the most seasoned anglers will be disappointed if they have to return home with nothing to show for their efforts.
 The trick is to know when top water fly fishing season is at its peak.
 This entirely depends on your location, but generally the warmer, the better.

-Another trick is to ensure you have the right top water gear.
+Another trick is to ensure you have the right top water fly fishing gear.
 Because no matter how lazy fishes get, they won't fall for just any bait.
 Knowing of your target's feeding habits, and thus which fly will work best, is necessary.
 Bear in mind that top water fly fishing bass is entirely different from trout fly fishing.
 If you aren't used to fly fishing bass, you might miss out on a catch even during a bass feeding frenzy.

 Top Water Fly Fishing: Bass Pro Tips